Female Genital Mutilation/Cutting (GM/C)

 - It is most widely practiced in rural areas of the country.

-- Unlike most countries worldwide, the use of FGM/C is increasing in Indonesia.
+- Unlike most countries worldwide, the use of GM/C is increasing in Indonesia.

 - Artha Budi Susila Duarsa, a university researcher at Yarsi University in Jakarta, said:

-2012-NOV: The Guardian newspaper reports on a mass FGM/C procedure involving hundreds of babies and children:
+2012-NOV: The Guardian newspaper reports on a mass GM/C procedure involving hundreds of babies and children in Indonesia:

-Abigail Haworth wrote about her experience viewing sunat perempuan -- the FGM/C procedure performed on 248 girls ranging in age from two months to 12 years.
+Abigail Haworth wrote about her experience viewing sunat perempuan -- the GM/C procedure performed on 248 girls ranging in age from two months to 12 years.
 5 It is organized annually during the lunar month of Muhammad's birthday.
 It is sponsored by Yayasan Assalaam, an Islamic organization that operates a mosque and several schools in Bandung, Indonesia.
-The group give parents 80,000 rupiah -- worth about U.S, $ 8.00 -- and a bag of food for each mutilated child.
+The group give parents 80,000 rupiah -- worth about U.S. $ 8.00 -- and a bag of food for each child who is cut.

 When Lukman Hakim, the group's social welfare secretary was asked the reason for the procedure, he responded: